By Massimo Di Chiara, founder of Vi3ecoding — 11+ years in web, 100+ client projects shipped.

 Building a website used to mean wrestling with templates, hosting, and code.
 In 2026, the workflow looks completely different.
 You describe what you want, an AI helps you structure it, and a builder ships it for you.

-This guide walks through the exact process we recommend at vi3ecoding — using ChatGPT as your strategist and copywriter, and a modern AI builder as your designer and developer.
+This guide walks through the exact process I use at Vi3ecoding — using ChatGPT as your strategist and copywriter, and a modern AI builder as your designer and developer.

 Why ChatGPT changes website building